Bitee-cd/event_wave_backend/README.md

 # Event Wave Bavkend

-This is a Spring Boot application that serves as a backend service for [describe the purpose of your application, e.g., managing user accounts, processing orders, etc.].
+This is a Spring Boot application that serves as the backend service for **Event Wave**, providing essential functionality such as managing user accounts, handling events, and more.
+It is designed to ensure a robust and scalable platform for seamless event management and user interaction.

 ## Features
 - [ Creating and Joining of Events]